 They learned about digitization of documents, sharing of information, and the power of digital marketing and technology, and shared their thoughts on the visit below.

 “The digital world is forever growing and it is important to keep an open mind as the years go on so I can learn more about the products that are coming out.
-From this specific visit, I learned that the world is turning away from paper resources, which I knew, but it was more evident since the archivist are uploading documents online.
+From this specific visit, I learned that the world is turning away from paper resources, which I knew, but it was more evident since the archivist is uploading documents online.
 Historical research is going to be more online-based.
 The Digital Age is already here and everyone has to get used to using technology.” — Haley Bryant, sophomore philanthropic studies student

 “During our visit, I learned that digitalization makes a lot of things very convenient when it comes to sharing information, awareness, and donations on the internet.
 There is a lot of information out there, data is always being collected, and everything is being documented and recorded, so I think that updating something like the archives would be challenging, tedious, but also a staple to philanthropy.”– Brayden Dela Cruz, first-year major in finance and minor in philanthropic studies